marttp/netflix-clone/advanced/netflix-clone-with-redux/README.md

 <img src="../../md-images/learning-react-by-building-netflix.png" alt="learn-react-by-building-netflix"/>

 > Click :star: if you like the project.
-Pull Request are highly appreciated :heart:
+Pull Requests are highly appreciated :heart:

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.